-139 2013 "No Golden Years at the End of the Rainbow" Report, from The National Gay and Lesbian Task Force

-An additional challenge facing many LGBTQ+ older adults includes they do not have children, grandchildren, or other family members who can care for them as they age.
-In 2013, 15% of LGBTQ+ older adults in the Bay Area said they had children, yet 60% reported that their children would not be available to assist them.
-While LGBTQ+ older adults may have networks of friends who can provide informal care, friends near the same age are often less physically able to provide the same level of care as family members, and do not have the same legal rights, such as taking time off work to care for an elderly family member.
-The lack of social networks and lack of immediate family systems can render older LGBTQ+ adults particularly vulnerable to social isolation and its consequences including physical, emotional and mental health decline compared with their heterosexual counterparts 142.
+139 2013 "No Golden Years at the End of the Rainbow Report, from The National Gay and Lesbian Task Force children, yet 60% reported that their children would not be available to assist them.
+141 While LGBTQ+ older adults may have networks of friends who can provide informal care, friends near the same age are often less physically able to provide the same level of care as family members, and do not have the same legal rights, such as taking time off work to care for an elderly family member.
+142 The lack of social networks and lack of immediate family systems can render older LGBTQ+ adults particularly vulnerable to social isolation and its consequences including physical, emotional and mental health decline compared with their heterosexual counterparts 143.